 Originally from New Delhi, India, Dr. Khanna received his medical degree from the University College of Medical Sciences.
-He completed postdoctoral training as an intern and resident in internal medicine at Wright State University School of Medicine in Dayton, Ohio, and a clinical and research fellowship in rheumatology and a master’s in clinical research at the University of California at Los Angeles School of Medicine.
-Dr. Khanna most recently was Assistant Professor of Medicine at the David Geffen School of Medicine at UCLA.
-He was also Clinical Director of UCLA’s Scleroderma Clinic.
+He completed his postdoctoral training as an intern and resident in internal medicine at Wright State University School of Medicine in Dayton, Ohio, and a clinical and research fellowship in rheumatology and a master’s in clinical research at the University of California at Los Angeles School of Medicine.
+Dr. Khanna was Assistant Professor of Medicine at the David Geffen School of Medicine at UCLA.
+He was also the Clinical Director of UCLA’s Scleroderma Clinic.

 See a listing of Dr. Khanna’s publications on PubMed, a service of the National Library of Medicine.

 Kristine Phillips, M.D., Ph.D., is an Assistant Professor at the University of Michigan School of Medicine.

 Dr. Phillips joined the University of Michigan in 2005 following a faculty appointment at Harvard Medical School, Brigham and Women's Hospital.
 She completed medical school and residency at Johns Hopkins Hospital, and trained in Rheumatology at Brigham and Women's Hospital at Harvard Medical School.